guckstift/crispy/docs/crispy-0.4.md

 function must be called after the variable declaration has been executed, otherwise it is an error.

-A `call` invokes a function referenced with `IDENT`.
-If `IDENT` is not storing a reference to a function object it is not allowed to be called.
+A `call` invokes a function referenced by an expression `postfix`.
+If the expression is not storing a reference to a function object it is not allowed to be called.

 A `return` statement can only be used inside a function body.
 It terminates the function and optionally lets the it return a value `expr`.
 If the return value